dojo/cli/README.md

 ...
 ```

-If you don't see the message above, then check that you have installed the CLI with the `-g` option.
+If you don't see the message above, then check that you have installed `@dojo/cli` with the `-g` option.

 You can list all your global npm dependencies by running: